TCP and UDP Transport Protocols

 6) Segments are handled independently. – Each UDP segment is handled individually by others as each segment has a different path to reach the destination.
 The UDP segments may be lost or delivered out of order to achieve the destination as there is no connection setup involving the sender and the receiver.

-7) Stateless – It is a stateless protocol which means that the sender doesn’t have the acknowledgment for the packet which includes been sent.
+7) Stateless – It is a stateless protocol which means that the sender doesn’t have the acknowledgement for the packet which includes been sent.

 - Useful for simple request-response communication when the size of data is less and hence there’s lesser concern about flow and error control.